jesseduffield/jesseduffield.github.io/_posts/2022-8-15-TrailingCommas.md

 ## What else?

-If you know of a similar example of unnecessary position dependence in your language of choice let me know and I'll add it to this list.
+If you know of a similar example of unnecessary order dependence in your language of choice let me know and I'll add it to this list.

 Thanks for reading!